STF11177/learnGit/readme.txt

-ddddddddddddddddddddd`ndkjfa;lkjd;asjjddddddddddhfjkhsfljkashdfljdkshaflkjashdljdhskdhjfkjds:wGit is a distributed version control system.
-Git is free software distributed under the GPL.
-Git has a mutable index called stage.
+dkljaffja has a mutable index called stage.
 Git is free software distributed under the GPL.